-An internal disclosure can be made under the PID Act to an NBA authorised officer (including the General Manager), a supervisor/manager (who will pass the disclosure on to an authorised officer) or an authorised officer of the Commonwealth Ombudsman, if you believe on reasonable grounds that it would be appropriate for the Ombudsman to investigate.
+An internal disclosure can be made under the PID Act to an NBA authorised officer (including the Chief Executive), a supervisor/manager (who will pass the disclosure on to an authorised officer) or an authorised officer of the Commonwealth Ombudsman, if you believe on reasonable grounds that it would be appropriate for the Ombudsman to investigate.

 An external disclosure is a disclosure to anyone that is not covered by internal disclosures other than a foreign public official.
 There are only limited circumstances where the PID Act will protect a person making an external disclosure.
 As there are specific criteria regarding these types of disclosures under the PID Act and there may be legal implications for you in making such a disclosure (for example to the media), it is recommended that you seek independent legal advice.
 The Ombudsman anticipates these types of disclosures will be rare.